polotno-project/polotno-site/docs/element.md

   alwaysOnTop: false,
   // also we can hide some elements from the export
   showInExport: true,
-  // can element be moved and resized
+  // can element be moved and rotated
   draggable: true,
   // can we change content of element?
   contentEditable: true,
+  // can we remove element from UI with button or keyboard?
+  removable: true,
+  // can we resize element?
+  resizable: true,
   // can we change style of element?
   styleEditable: true,
 });